zhuchen96/fem_analysis_tool/README.md

-This folder makes eleven videos out of the fem simulation files: the tissue at every timepoint gets split into three regions (front half of the neuromast, back half of the neuromast, and the reference tissue)
+This folder makes eleven videos out of the fem simulation files: the tissue at every timepoint gets split into three regions (front half of the neuromast, back half of the neuromast, and the reference)

 Everything here reads straight from the simulation output (`.vtu` mesh files) and the raw microscopy stack (`.tif` files) and writes a finished `.mp4`.
-No intermediate CSVs, no multi-step build process — one script in, one video out.
+No intermediate CSVs, no multi-step build process.

 ## The three regions, briefly